maxbiostat/Statistical_Phylogenetics_resources/README.md

     * A more modern and more statistical approach to phylogenetics.
 A great, mostly up-to-date reference.
 Stronger focus on Bayesian methods.
 - [``DB2015``](https://doi.org/10.1017/CBO9781139095112) Drummond, A. J., & Bouckaert, R. R. (2015). **Bayesian evolutionary analysis with BEAST**.
 Cambridge University Press.
     * This book focuses on time-calibrated phylogenies and Bayesian inference of such objects _via_ Markov chain Monte Carlo.
+- [``S2016``](https://www.math.canterbury.ac.nz/~m.steel/Non_UC/files/research/book.pdf) Steel, M. (2016). **Phylogeny: discrete and random processes in evolution**.
+Society for Industrial and Applied Mathematics.
+    * This monograph updates `SS2003`` with a decade-and-a-half's worth of mathematical results.
+Particularly useful for studying phylogenetic networks.

 ### Specific topics

 - **What are trees and how many are there?**

 If you're looking for a rigorous construction of trees, chapters 2 and 3 of ``SS2003`` present a construction from first principles.
 Section 1.3.1 of [Carvalho (2019)](https://era.ed.ac.uk/handle/1842/35510) and Chapter 2 of ``DB2015`` address time-calibrated phylogenies specifically.
 Chapter 3 in `F2004` has a nice review on many counting results for various types of trees (rooted, unrooted, labelled and completely ordered histories).
+More combinatorial results can be found in Chapter 2 of `S2016`.

 - **How to compute the phylogenetic likelihood?**